efesn/AgentThreat/README.md

 AgentThreat is an autonomous, AI-driven multi-agent system built with Google’s Agent Development Kit (ADK) to collect, clean, enrich, and analyze cyber threat intelligence (CTI) reports from various trusted sources in real time.
 Designed to handle noisy and unstructured threat feeds from trusted sources.

-The project addresses the common challenge faced by threat hunters: extracting meaningful data from the high volume of noisy, duplicate, and unstructured CTI (Cyber Threat Intelligence) feeds.
-Using modular, language model-powered agents built with ADK, AgentThreat automatically filters, enriches, and classifies CTI entries.
+The project addresses the common challenge faced by security researchers: extracting meaningful data from the high volume of noisy, duplicate, and unstructured resources.
+Using LLM powered agents built with ADK, AgentThreat automatically filters, enriches, and classifies CTI entries.

 By enabling AI-native workflows with the Agent Development Kit, AgentThreat automatically filters out irrelevant or duplicate content, extracts key indicators of compromise (IOCs), identifies threat actors and malware, maps attacks to MITRE ATT&CK techniques, and summarizes threat context, all without human intervention.
 AgentThreat empowers threat hunters & security researchers by significantly reducing manual workload.